Rate this page:

 }

-Now that you've created the app descriptor, let's create the user interface using a simple static HTML page.
-This is the most basic type of Atlassian Connect app, consisting only of an app descriptor and an HTML page.
-This is not a typical app, but once you understand how it works, it only takes a few more steps to turn the web application into a fully-functional app.
+Now, create the user interface using a simple static HTML page.
+An app consisting of an app descriptor and an HTML page is the most basic Atlassian Connect app.
+Such apps are not typical.
+However, when you understand how the example works, it only takes a few more steps to turn it into a fully-functional app.

-In your project directory, create a new file named helloworld.html
+1. In your project directory, create a new file named helloworld.html with this content:

 <!DOCTYPE html>